 Getting care for symptoms and side effects

 People often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as drug therapy, surgery, and radiation therapy.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as drug therapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
-Learn more about palliative care .

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This is also called having “no evidence of disease” or “NED.”

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-Often the treatment plan will include the therapies described above (such as surgery and targeted therapy) but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as surgery and targeted therapy.
+However, they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent GIST often experience emotions such as disbelief or fear.
+People with a recurrent GIST often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .

 If treatment fails

-This diagnosis is stressful, and this is difficult to discuss for many people.
+This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Patients who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
-Learn more about advanced care planning .

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement .
+Learn more about grief and loss .